tkeil69575/rename-photo-from-exif/README.md

 ## Description

-**Photo Renamer** is a Bash script that renames JPEG files in a specified directory based on their EXIF creation date and time.
+**Photo Renamer** is a simple Bash script that renames JPEG files in a specified directory and its sub-directories based on their EXIF creation date and time.
 It also maintains a running number for files created on the same date.

 ## Usage